DsTyM/PharmaciesOnDutyAttica/README.md

 It also contains a scheduler where it refreshes the available pharmacies for the given day when the application is started, and it also uses cron expressions to refresh the available pharmacies list many times per day.
-This can also be customised.
+This can also be customized.
 The application also uses Ehcache for In-Memory Caching.

 To clone the project, just run: